OutSystems/docs-odc/src/eap/building-apps/external-logic/upgrade-net8.md

 **December 20, 2024**

-At phase 2, the support for .NET 6 is dropped and it will no longer be possible to upload new custom code (or new versions) in .NET 6.
+At phase 2, the support for .NET 6 is dropped and it will no longer be possible to:

+* upload new custom code (or new versions) in .NET 6.
+* upload new custom code libraries built in .NET 6 or update existing Forge assets using .NET 6

 OutSystems no longer ensures the proper functioning, maintenance and security of custom code libraries that weren't upgraded.
 Forge assets that haven't been upgraded by their owners will be removed from Forge.